inlinedb/inlinedb-docs/docs/examples/save-queries.md

 `::`[`delete`](../api/table.md#delete-rows) are not executed immediately, until saved.
 This gives the ability to `::`[`revert`](../api/table.md#revert-queries) the queries and a transactional feeling.

+Note that after creating a new table, only on saving the data will be written to the system.

 ```js
 table.query()
   .then(rows =>